 Tilt Table Testing

-Electrophysiologic testing involves the insertion of a small catheter into the arm or leg, and then into the heart.
-The physician uses these catheters to better determine the type and origin of the rhythm disorder.
+Electrophysiologic testing involves the insertion of a small catheter into your arm or leg to access the heart.
+The physician uses these catheters to study the electrical activity in your heart and to better determine the type and origin of the rhythm disorder.